 CBD and THC: Similar and So Very Different

-There are more than 144 cannabinoid compounds in hemp and marijuana.
-CBD and THC are two of them.
+Let’s start there.
+There are more than 100 cannabinoid compounds within hemp and marijuana, but CBD and THC are only two of them.¹

-CBD is no longer a controlled substance.
-With the passage of the 2018 Farm Bill, the cultivation of hemp and the production of CBD, it is now federally legal to buy and sell hemp-derived CBD nationwide.
-Your state’s laws may have restrictions, however.
+CBD, or cannabidiol, is a cannabinoid that doesn’t cause you to feel high—however, it could help in a few other ways by interacting with the endocannabinoid system (ECS).
+The ECS is what is responsible for keeping the body regulated.
+Hemp-derived CBD is no longer a controlled substance.
+With the passage of the 2018 Farm Bill, the cultivation of hemp and the production of CBD are federally legal, making it possible to now buy and sell hemp-derived CBD across the country.
+Your state’s laws may still have restrictions, however.²

 A Brief History of Cannabinoids